ikyd26/Automated-Assessment-of-Root-Canal-Filling-Quality-in-Periapical-Radiographs/README.md

-# RCFLA-YOLO Arhitecture and RCFL Dataset
+# Introduction of RCFLA-YOLO Architecture and RCFL Data Set
 RCFLA-YOLO Arhitecture - A Novel Deep Learning-Driven Framework for Automated Assessment of Root Canal Filling Quality in Periapical Radiographs

 Description of RCFL Dataset: Periapical Radiographs of Root Canal Fillings